bradford-hamilton/Ruby-On-Quails/actionview/app/assets/javascripts/README.md

-Ruby on Rails unobtrusive scripting adapter.
+Ruby on Quails unobtrusive scripting adapter.
 ========================================

-This unobtrusive scripting support file is developed for the Ruby on Rails framework, but is not strictly tied to any specific backend.
+This unobtrusive scripting support file is developed for the Ruby on Quails framework, but is not strictly tied to any specific backend.
 You can drop this into any application to:

 - force confirmation dialogs for various actions;
 - make non-GET requests from hyperlinks;
 - make forms or hyperlinks submit data asynchronously with Ajax;
 - have submit buttons become automatically disabled on form submit to prevent double-clicking.

 These features are achieved by adding certain ["data" attributes][data] to your HTML markup.
-In Rails, they are added by the framework's template helpers.
+In Quails, they are added by the framework's template helpers.

 Requirements
 ------------